jw2249a/2017-bayes-audit/2017-code/README.md

 The top-level directory might be named something like ``./elections/CO-2017-general-election``.
 The contents of that directory might look as follows.
-(Here we illustrate the use of "year-month-day" version labels.)

     1-election-specification
        11-general.csv